mcmtilman/SwiftPuLP/Sources/SwiftPuLP/Documentation.docc/UsingModels.md

 guard errors.isEmpty else { ... }
 ```

-### Example of a valid model
+#### Example of a valid model

-The following example illustrates creating a simple valid model.
+The following example illustrates how to create a simple and valid model.

 ```swift
 let (x, y) = (Variable("x"), Variable("y"))